TheThingsNetwork/docs/_archives/refactor/mqtt/_api.md

 }
 ```

-> To accept `payload_fields`, the application must be configured with an Payload Function to encode it to `payload_raw`.
+> To accept `payload_fields`, the application must be configured with an encoder payload function to convert it to bytes.